oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     }
     ```

    Rebuild and restart the application as you have previously.
 Then test the new endpoint.
 You will need to make an HTTP POST request, and you will need to set the `Content-Type` header to `application/json`.
 Pass the data in as JSON in the HTTP request body.
 Note that Spring Boot Web will handle mapping the JSON to the right fields in the type annotated with the `RequestBody` annotation.
-So a call to `getAccountName()` will return the data in the `accountName` field in the JSON, and so on.
+So a JSON field called `accountName` will map to the `accountName` field in the JSON, and so on.

    Here is an example request and the expected output (yours will be slightly different):

+    ```
-    ``` $ <copy>curl -i -X POST \
+    $ <copy>curl -i -X POST \
           -H 'Content-Type: application/json' \
           -d '{"accountName": "Dave Checking Account", "accountType": "CH", "accountOtherDetail": "", "accountCustomerId": "abc123xyz"}' \
           http://localhost:8080/api/v1/account</copy>